MicrosoftDocs/windows-itpro-docs/browsers/edge/shortdesc/allow-web-content-on-new-tab-page-shortdesc.md

-By default, Microsoft Edge loads the default New tab page.
-Disabling this policy loads a blank page instead of the New tab page and prevents users from changing it.
-Not configuring this policy lets users choose what loads on the New tab page.
+By default, Microsoft Edge loads the default New Tab page.
+Disabling this policy loads a blank page instead of the New Tab page and prevents users from changing it.
+Not configuring this policy lets users choose what loads on the New Tab page.